Francis X. Kane: Collaboration

-During the summer of 2011 Duke collaborated with his friend Hu Davis (SolarHigh.org and Vehicle Manager Lunar Capsule 5, "Eagle", Apollo 11 and a participant in the 1980 space policy preparations; and a group of high school students led by Evan Gray from RAM STEM Academy in San Antonio, Texas on the future of space exploration including Space-Based Solar Power, Lunar, and Mars missions.
+During the summer of 2011, Duke collaborated with his friend Hu Davis (SolarHigh.org and Vehicle Manager Lunar Capsule 5, "Eagle", Apollo 11 and a participant in the 1980 space policy preparations; and a group of high school students led by Evan Gray from RAM STEM Academy in San Antonio, Texas on the future of space exploration including Space-Based Solar Power, Lunar, and Mars missions.
 During the “Solar Summer of 2011”, Duke led the high school team through a process that yielded the following thinking about the future: The “cloud” (cyber) and space are energy.
-The rockets, satellites, receiving stations, electrical grid, cars, homes and businesses that consume space-based solar power are all robots.
+The rockets, satellites, receiving stations, electrical grids, cars, homes, and businesses that consume space-based solar power are all robots.
 Thus, space-based solar power is one platform (the cloud) for energy, computing, communications, and robotics: Cloud 2.0.
 Duke's intellectual gift was a deep and impassioned ability to think, dream, imagine, question, reason, plan, and share his vision so that others could carry these designs into the future.

 One of Duke's greatest concerns in his last days of work was the promotion of “creativity” and “collaboration” in the context of all that we do: from primary school education to international cooperation in cyber/space.
 For Duke, creativity and collaboration are the two most important qualities to engender in our pursuit of national security and economic competitiveness.
-Duke's legacy of creativity and collaboration is all around us: From the freedom we enjoy everyday to the boom of hypersonic flight; however, for Duke his greatest achievement was in creating the Global Positioning System (GPS/NAVSTAR) so that we can all find our way home.
+Duke's legacy of creativity and collaboration is all around us: From the freedom we enjoy every day to the boom of hypersonic flight; however, for Duke his greatest achievement was in creating the Global Positioning System (GPS/NAVSTAR) so that we can all find our way home.
+For Duke, GPS was a way to find our footing, see ver the horizon and most importantly to loo-up up to the stars.
+GPS is as much a celestial star navigator as a compass and way-fider for planet Earth, By GPS time we time stamp every financial transaction earth, and at the same time GPS from Earth is the ultimate star calculator and pathfinder to the heavens visible from SOL's system within the Milky Way.
+For Duke, GPS, time, position, and location were as much an answer to where am I as it is a planning tool for questioning: when, how, and what are we going to do to change the world today.